Walking in Duluth

 In West Duluth, the 3¾-mile Mission Creek Trail follows part of the old Skyline Boulevard in the Fond du Lac area of West Duluth, at 131st Avenue West.

 Also in West Duluth, from the Lake Superior Zoo off Grand Avenue, the 1¼-mile Kingsbury Creek Trail winds along Kingsbury Creek.
 It's a spur of the Superior Hiking Trail.

 In the heart of East Duluth, off Skyline Parkway, the 2½-mile Chester Park Trail has two sections.
-One goes through the park, which includes a playground and two ski jumps, and one goes down Chester Creek.
+One goes through the park, which includes a playground and two ski jumps, and one goes down both sides of Chester Creek.

-The trail down the creek, which includes small waterfalls, a cliff-lined gorge and swimming holes, is very scenic and a favorite spot of locals.
+The trail down the west side of the creek, which includes small waterfalls, a cliff-lined gorge and swimming holes, is very scenic and a favorite spot of locals.